pauleveritt/tagstr-site/docs/htmlbuilder.md

 With this, the starting of a tag -- such as `<div>` -- makes a new `AstNode` and adds it to the parent node's children.
 The method also "pushes" this new node onto the stack, making it the "parent".

 The `handle_data` method takes care of the non-node children.
-Primarily, this is the plain text:
+Primarily, this is the plain text.

 ```{literalinclude} ../src/tagstr_site/examples/htmlbuilder/hb1.py
 :start-at: def handle_data